30th January 2018 10 minute read

 Again, as with the general consent rules, other lawful bases for processing apply.
 However, the purposes of marketing or creating online profiles don’t fall within them and these are areas where GDPR has a particularly steely focus on raising the protection around children’s personal information.

-For more information around GDPR and other predicted trends around customers’ attitude to their personal data, read our January edition of Intelligence here.
+You can find more information around GDPR and other predicted trends around customers’ attitudes to personal data in our January edition of Intelligence.
+Read it on our Intelligence landing page here.